Invariance and the knot Floer cube of resolutions: Braid-like Reidemeister Move III

-\begin{proof}[Proof of Lemma~\ref{reid3splitting010}] We know from Lemma~\ref{lemma:reid2} that $\mathcal{A}_{010}$ splits as a direct sum of modules isomorphic to $\mathcal{A}_{110}$ and $\mathcal{A}_{011}$.
-However, it will be useful to establish a particular splitting so that we may see directly the isomorphisms $\mathcal{C}_{110}\isom\mathcal{A}_{110}$ and (in the proof of Lemma~\ref{reid3splitting000}) $\mathcal{C}_{011}\isom\mathcal{B}_{011}$.
+\begin{proof}[Proof of Lemma~\ref{reid3splitting101}] We know from Lemma~\ref{lemma:reid2} that $\mathcal{A}_{101}$ splits as a direct sum of modules isomorphic to $\mathcal{A}_{100}$ and $\mathcal{A}_{001}$.
+However, it will be useful to establish a particular splitting so that we may see directly the isomorphisms $\mathcal{A}_{100}(D_i)\to \mathcal{C}^x(D_i)$ and (in the proof of Lemma~\ref{reid3splitting111}) $\mathcal{C}(D_i)\to\mathcal{B}^x(D_i)$.

-The computations are similar to those used to prove Lemma~\ref{lemma:reid2}.
+The idea is similar to that of Lemma~\ref{lemma:reid2}.
 We first manipulate the local relations from the vertices in $D_i$ to a convenient form, then obtain direct sum splittings by eliminating all quadratic and higher-order appearances of one variable, and keep track throughout of how these manipulations affect the non-local relations.

-We begin with the presentation of $\cA_{010}$ as where $\cL_{123}$ is generated by local relations from layers $s_1$, $s_2$, and $s_3$, $\cL$ is generated by the local relations associated to other layers, and $\cN_{010}$ is generated by non-local relations.
-Note that $\cL$ is generated by relations that do not use any of $x_7,\ldots,x_{12}$.
+We begin with the presentation of $\cA_{101}$ as where $\cL_{101}^{123}$ is generated by local relations from layers $s_1$, $s_2$, and $s_3$, $\cL^\prime$ is generated by local relations associated to other layers, and $\cN_{101}$ is generated by non-local relations.
+Note that $\cL^\prime$ is generated by relations that do not use any of $x_7,\ldots,x_{12}$ and that it is identical for any resolution of layers $s_1$, $s_2$, and $s_3$ in either $D_1$ or $D_2$ and for $D_\ast$.
 It will not be affected by any of the calculations below.
-Thinking of non-local relations as coming from coherent regions, notice that $x_7,\ldots,x_{12}$ need not ever appear in a generating set for $\mathcal{N}_{010}$ because any coherent region containing the elementary region to the right of $x_7$ and $x_9$ can be assumed to include the bigon bounded by edges $x_7,x_8,x_9,$ and $x_{10}$.
-The manipulations below will not affect such a generating set for $\cN_{010}$.
+Thinking of non-local relations as coming from coherent regions, and applying Observation~\ref{regionobs}, notice that $x_7,\ldots,x_{12}$ need not ever appear in a generating set for $\mathcal{N}_{101}$.
+In $D_1$, any coherent region containing the elementary region to the right of $x_7$ and $x_9$ can be assumed to include the bigon bounded by edges $x_7$, $x_8$, $x_9$, and $x_{10}$.
+Similarly, in $D_2$, any coherent region containing the elementary region to the right of $x_8$ and $x_{10}$ may be assumed to include the bigon bounded by $x_7$, $x_8$, $x_9$, and $x_{10}$.
+The manipulations below will not affect such a generating set for $\cN_{101}$.